haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 # RISC-V SuperScalar

-### parameterize CPU according to needs (power, performance, area, etc.) simply by tweaking rtl_constants.sv !!
+### parameterize CPU according to needs (power, performance, area, # execution units etc.) simply by tweaking rtl_constants.sv !!
 ### capable of handling all dependencies between any # of issue widths!